 How to treat chronic inflammatory diseases with integrative medicine

 We hear about it every day.
 The constant damage that inflammation and chronic diseases have on our bodies and on our health care system.
-Currently these diseases are the leading cause of death for those in the modern world.
-These disease can drastically impact our quality of life, and the high cost of treatment for these diseases is crippling our healthcare system.
+Currently these diseases are the leading cause of death for those in the modern world; drastically impact our quality of life.
+The high cost of treatment for these diseases is crippling our healthcare system.
 Trillions of dollars are spent annually to treat these disorders with little relief experienced.
 Americans take over 30 billion doses of prescription or over the counter anti-inflammatories every year and yet the disease and death rates continue to climb.
 Sadly many of those diagnosed with these diseases will loose their battle.

 According to the CDC (center for disease control) in 2016 these were the leading cause of death in the United States: